Loona6/Weather-App/README.md

 ## 🧠 The Learning Journey

-Through this project I learned **API Integration:* This way I got to know how to construct HTTP requests and parse JSON responses to extract meaningful weather data.
+Through this project I learned **API Integration** This way I got to know how to construct HTTP requests and parse JSON responses to extract meaningful weather data.

 ---